Segal operations in the algebraic $K$-theory of topological spaces: Introduction

 We obtain the following result. \begin{theorem} For a connected simplicial abelian group $X$, there are maps $\theta^n \colon A(X) \ra A(X \times B\Sigma_n)$ which have the following properties. \begin{enumerate} \item The map $\theta^1$ is the identity. \item The combined map

-has the structure of an $E_{\infty}$-map if the target is equipped with the $E_{\infty}$-structure arising from pairings $A(X \times B\Sigma_m) \times A(X \times B\Sigma_n) \ra A(X \times B\Sigma_{n+m})$ defined in \ref{compositionlaws}. \end{enumerate} \end{theorem} The first property is a normalization condition, as satisfied by the constructions of Segal and Waldhausen.
+has the structure of an $E_{\infty}$-map if the target is equipped with the $E_{\infty}$-structure arising from certain pairings $A(X \times B\Sigma_m) \times A(X \times B\Sigma_n) \ra A(X \times B\Sigma_{n+m})$ derived from the box-tensor operation of definition \ref{boxtensor}. \end{enumerate} \end{theorem} The first property is a normalization condition, as satisfied by the constructions of Segal and Waldhausen.
 The second property implies that for every $j> 0$ the operations induce homomorphisms $\pi_jA(X) \ra \{1\} \times \prod_{n \geq 1} \pi_jA(X{\times}B\Sigma_n)$, when the target is given a particular algebraic structure.
 A third, algebraic, property of Waldhausen's operations is recalled in proposition \ref{modelrecursion}.
 This third property is crucial in the applications made by Segal and Waldhausen.
 Our extended operations exhibit a more technical algebraic property stated in theorem \ref{gencalcintro} and theorem \ref{generalcalculation}.

 A large part of our work follows \cite{GSAthyops} in which many results are developed for quite general situations, satisfying certain technical conditions.
 Part of this paper verifies these conditions.
 In order to explain the necessity of this technical work, we repeat several definitions from \cite{GSAthyops} and quote many results.